WE THANK YOU ALL FOR STANDING WITH UKRAINE

 Thank you all who came to show their support for the Ukrainian people and to wish Ukraine a “HAPPY BIRTHDAY!”
 There were speeches, songs, and prayers.
 And we had some fun kicking around a “Putin” doll.

-All rally photoes: Svitlana Jones
+All rally photos: Svitlana Jones

 ZAPORIZHIA CHILDREN